 Sheraton hotels house millions of guests each year.
 Guests traveling from hotel to hotel on long trips risk tracking bed bugs from one hotel to another, potentially leading to infestations in guests’ rooms.
 If you or a member of your family stayed at a Sheraton hotel and found bed bugs in their room, they may be entitled to substantial compensation, especially if they suffered serious bed bug bites.
 Visit our results page to read how our law firm has helped real victims of bed bug injuries.

 For help with your care, call Whitney, LLP.
 Our attorneys represent victims of bed bug attacks and victims who brought bed bugs back to their home after staying at a hotel.
-For help filing a lawsuit against a Sheraton hotel for bed bugs, call our lawyers today to schedule a free legal consultation.
+For help filing a lawsuit against a Sheraton hotel for bed bugs, call our lawyers today to schedule a consultation.
 Our number is (410) 583-8000.

 We represent clients in bed bug bite claims in Baltimore, Pasadena, Cockeysville, Owings Mills, Temple Hills, Marlow Heights, Middle River, Germantown, Silver Spring, Frederick, Waldorf, Laurel, Glen Burnie, Gaithersburg, Rockville, Ellicott City, Ocean City and Salisbury.